 Reinforcing Technique

-Visualization helps athletes internalize movement patterns.
+Visualization helps you internalize the movement patterns.
+You can mentally review:

 - Correct body positioning